petermarshall878/dev-fundamentals/HackerYou.md

 }
 ```

-Similarly, to add a new picture, say after picture 12, you need to copy all elements from picture 12 onwards over one
+Similarly, to add a new picture, say after picture 12, you need to copy all elements from picture 12 onwards over one.
+So much copying, sigh...

 This is because the data of an array resides contiguously in memory (side-by-side).
 ___

 ## What if we wanted to avoid all of this copying over? ...and avoid this memory restriction?

-The reason elements in an array need to be side-by-side, is because we don't have any other property or field to tell us where the next element is.
-If we pair the data with an additional property called 'next'...
+Let's pair our data with a second property... one that tells us where the next element is.
+Then they wouldn't need to be side-by-side like in an array... they could reside anywhere in memory!
+Sweet!

 ### Let's define our node